pingcap/docs/tidb-cloud/tidb-cloud-poc.md

 After kicking off the workload, you can observe the system using the following methods:

 - The commonly used metrics of the cluster can be found on the cluster overview page, including Total QPS, Latency, Connections, TiFlash<sup>beta</sup> Request QPS, TiFlash<sup>beta</sup> Request Duration, TiFlash<sup>beta</sup> Storage Size, TiKV Storage Size, TiDB CPU, TiKV CPU, TiKV IO Read, and TiKV IO Write.
 See [Monitor a TiDB Cluster](/tidb-cloud/monitor-tidb-cluster.md).
 - Go to **Diagnostic > Statements**, where you can observe SQL execution and easily locate performance problems without querying the system tables.
-See [Statement Analysis](/tidb-cloud/tune-performance.md).
+See [Statement](/tidb-cloud/tune-performance.md).
 - Go to **Diagnostic > Key Visualizer**, where you can view TiDB data access patterns and data hotspots.
 See [Key Visualizer](/tidb-cloud/tune-performance.md#key-visualizer).
 - You can also integrate these metrics to your own Datadog and Prometheus.
 See [Third-party integrations](/tidb-cloud/monitor-tidb-cluster.md#third-party-integrations).